simpledynamics/seecret_app/README.md

   - moment-twitter.js - A Twitter-like date formatter for moment.js - Fork or contribute at [https://github.com/hijonathan/moment.twitter](https://github.com/hijonathan/moment.twitter)
   - Fastclick.js for mobile click responsiveness - Fork or contribute at [https://github.com/ftlabs/fastclick](https://github.com/ftlabs/fastclick)

+  All third party dependencies are served via public CDNs like [cdnjs](https://cdnjs.com/) or [RawGit](http://rawgit.com/).
+In addition we provide [Subresource Integrity](https://www.w3.org/TR/SRI/) hashes on all our script and link tags calculated with a public [SRI Hash generator](https://www.srihash.org/).
+Subresource Integrity is an important security feature and we encourage you to [read up on it](http://lmgtfy.com/?q=Subresource+Integrity) and [test your browser](http://w3c-test.org/subresource-integrity/subresource-integrity.sub.html) for support.

 ## Building
 There is no build.
 Just copy the contents of the [src/main/resources/public](src/main/resources/public) to your web server as is.
 To read more about hosting Seecret yourself, go to [https://www.seecret.net/mirror.html](https://www.seecret.net/mirror.html)